wisethee/html-portfolio/README.md

 # :file_folder: My Portfolio
-Web Portfolio to showcase projects and skills in better manner A simple, responsive, single-page portfolio.
+A simple, responsive, single-page portfolio to showcase projects and skills in a better manner.

 [Demo URL](https://wisethee.github.io/html-portfolio/)